 Conclusion

 Using simple energy balance calculations validated using numerical models, we showed that in geographical areas with low geothermal heat flux and low in-situ heat production such as in the Midlothian Coalfield in Scotland, artificial heat recharge through cyclical heat extraction/injection is required to ensure sustainable heat extraction and constrain the footprint area impacted by heat mining.
 Such scenario could be achieved by injecting excess heat from unreliable renewable energy sources (i.e. solar, wind farms) or "waste heat" produced in cities (i.e. here we use the example of data centres from Edinburgh).
-Despite this studies focuses on the energy consumption for a single house in the UK, we suggest that it confirms that the integration of renewable heat sources combined with i.e. industrial waste heat or solar recharge might be essential for a sustainable and low-carbon heat supply at the scale of a district heating network (Köfinger et al., 2018).
+Although this study focuses on the energy consumption for a single house in the UK, we suggest that it confirms that the integration of renewable heat sources combined with i.e. industrial waste heat or solar recharge might be essential for a sustainable and low-carbon heat supply at the scale of a district heating network (Köfinger et al., 2018).

-By calculating the relative contribution from axial and lateral heat flux, we also showed that the initial recharge in the system depends on the long-term energy balance between surface a deep geothermal flux.
-This is due to the fact that the temperature gradient might not have reached equilibrium since the last ice Age.
-While previous studies mentioned that temperature steady state can be reached after a few years of production, we hear show that this only applies at the borehole location and for the production temperature.
-In terms of spatial analysis, the models indicate that despite steady state lateral flux can be reached in the sub-surface over the production period, the recharge from solar of geothermal gradient does not compensate for the heat extracted and thus, the heat extracted is mined from further and further away from the borehole (extension of the temperature gradient laterally).
+By calculating the relative contribution from axial and lateral heat flux, we also showed that the initial recharge in the system depends on the long-term energy balance between surface and deep geothermal flux.
+This is due to the fact that the temperature gradient might not have reached equilibrium since the last Ice Age.
+While previous studies mentioned that steady-state production temperature can be reached after a few years of production, we hear show that this only applies at the borehole location.
+In terms of spatial analysis, the models indicate that although steady state radial flux can be reached in the sub-surface over the production period, the recharge from solar or geothermal gradient does not compensate for the heat extracted and thus, the heat extracted is mined from further and further away from the borehole (extension of the temperature gradient laterally).
 This effect is even more important with the effect of the upper boundary on the axial heat flux which tends to increase the ratio DT/C above the borehole.
 In a context where geothermal energy becomes of real interest, putting a constraint of the footprint area of heat extraction is required to avoid superimposition effects of heat extraction and interference.

 We therefore show that the area of impact can be decreased by performing cyclical production with periods of no production, while adding cyclical recharge allow ensuring heat balance in the system and decrease the peak in temperature drop at the borehole.
 The amount of recharge available from solar collectors was calculated and used as input to the 3D model.
 Results indicated that adding XXX W of recharge would permit a reduction of the area of impact by XXX, showing that a combination of diverse energy sources (i.e. combination of solar or IWH for district heating, and geothermal) is essential to guarantee heat balance and decrease the areal impact of heat extraction.